JGCarroll/joplin-desktop-snap/README.md

 sudo snap connect joplin-desktop:removable-media
 ```

+If the `xdg-desktop-portals` package is installed, GUI filepickers will be able to access arbitrary files on the system.
+(Folder selection via the xdg-portals requires Ubuntu 21.04+, Debian 11, etc).

 ## I can't print
 This is expected of snaps, they are heavily sandboxed and printer access is not usually available by default.
 You can enable printer access with: